 Over the last 12 months, most organizations have had to focus a lot more on putting out strategic, tactical, and operational fires, and unfortunately, propagating and reinforcing values has had to take a back seat.
 In this period, people had to develop their own methods of functioning.
 And established unwritten rules of how they collaborate with their teams, interact with their managers, and get work done.
 The results aren’t bad – data has shown that people have been more productive during the last 12 months.
 But the result of these many micro-cultures forming has been a deviation from the established organizational culture of a year back.

 Consider the thousands of employees hired in the last 12 months.
 They didn’t get to ‘see’ what others in the organization ‘do’ and how they do it.
 And so have been unable to understand how to behave in this new organization.
 They do know what they did in their last organization and that is what they end up doing.
 Imagine, thousands of people from hundreds of organizations bringing hundreds of different cultures into a remote working environment.
 Organizations have a tough task ahead of them recreating their organization’s pre-pandemic culture!

 3. Formality of Communication

-Arguably, the biggest impact on organizational culture has been the forced formality of all interactions.
+Arguably, the biggest impact on corporate culture has been the forced formality of all interactions.
 Think about it.
 When was the last time you picked up the phone and called your teammates or boss to solve a problem?